 All references herein to the "real," "reais" or "R\$" are to the Brazilian real.
-All references herein to "U.S. dollars," "dollars" or "\$" are to U.S. dollars.
-Solely for the convenience of the reader, we have translated certain amounts in this prospectus from reais into U.S. dollars using the exchange rate as reported by the Banco Central do Brazil as of January 31, 2017 of R\$3.127 to \$1.00.
+All references herein to "U.S. dollars," "dollars," "dollars," are to U.S. dollars.
+Solely for the convenience of the reader, we have translated certain amounts in this prospectus from reais into U.S. dollars using the exchange rate as reported by the Banco Central do Brasil as of July 31, 2017 of R\$3.1307 to \$1.00.
 These translations should not be considered representations that any such amounts have been, could have been or could be converted into U.S. dollars at that or at any other exchange rate as of that or any other date.
-In addition, translations should not be construed as representations that the real amounts represent or have been or could be converted into u.S. dollars at that or any other date.
+In addition, translations should not be construed as representations that the real amounts represent or have been or could be converted into U.S. dollars as of that or any other date.

-We have not authorized anyone to provide any information other than that contained in this prospectus or in any free writing prospectus prepared by or on behalf of us or to which we may have referred you.
-We take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
-We and the underwriters have not authorized any other person to provide you with different or additional information.
-Neither we nor the underwriters are making an offer to sell the ordinary shares in any jurisdiction where the offer or sale is not permitted.
+Neither we nor the selling shareholders have authorized anyone to provide any information other than that contained in this prospectus or in any free writing prospectus prepared by or on behalf of us or to which we may have referred you.
+Neither we nor the selling shareholders take responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
+None of us, the selling shareholders, nor the underwriters have authorized any other person to provide you with different or additional information.
+None of us, the selling shareholders, nor the underwriters are making an offer to sell the ordinary shares in any jurisdiction where the offer or sale is not permitted.
 This offering is being made in the United States and elsewhere solely on the basis of the information contained in this prospectus.
-You should assume that the information appearing in this prospectus or any sale of the ordinary shares.
+You should assume that the information appearing in this prospectus is accurate only as of the date on the front cover of this prospectus, regardless of the time of delivery of this prospectus or any sale of the ordinary shares.
 Our business, financial condition, results of operations and prospects may have changed since the date on the front cover of this prospectus.